Company Administration Process Explained

 - an application to the court by one or more of the company’s creditors;

 - a creditor who has registered a valid qualifying floating charge may appoint.

 - Directors Powers Cease;

-- The administrator issues a report to all known creditors within eight weeks of appointment.
-It is known as administrators report.
+- appointed administrator issues a report to all known creditors within eight weeks of appointment.
+Known as administrators report.
 It details action by the administrator to date and the strategy moving forward.
 Also, an initial creditors’ meeting is then required and needs to advise within ten weeks of the time the company entered administration.
 The administrator is then required to give creditors a minimum of two weeks’ notice of this meeting.

 How Long does an “Administration” last?

 The process then lasts one year.
 Though, it may continue with the additional approval of the creditors and the court.
 The administrator is then required to provide a written report of their progress.
 All known creditors receive a report every six months.